Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README_adjust_multicolor_image.md

 **Crop:** Click-drag-release a rectangle around the head.
 Removes the portion of the image not in the box

 **Subtract Background:** Click points sequentially to create a polygon around a region of space with no fluorescence.
 This is very useful for dim or bleached images.
-Empirically this seems to work better after gamma adjustment.

-**Remove Outliers:** Click points sequentially to create a polygon around the neurons.
-Sets all other values** to 0
+**Select Outliers:** Click points sequentially to create a polygon around the neurons.
+Sets all other values to 0

+**Clear Outliers:** Removes previous selections of outliers

 **Reset Sliders:** Resets all sliders to the last saved value